endymion1818/deliciousreverie/src/pages/post/publishing-both-js-non-js-sites.md

 ## Discouraging search engines

-The last thing I needed to do was to discourage robots from indexing the JS enabled version of the site: the last thing I need is duplicate content warnings or to hurt my own SEO.
+Finally, I needed to discourage robots from indexing the JS enabled version of the site: the last thing I need is duplicate content warnings or to hurt my own SEO.

 I could have used the same trick I've already used above to add this meta tag to the _Layout_ file, but I opted instead to use Netlify's postprocessing tool to add it to the appropriate site: